 The Mawangdui tombs, which date back to the 2nd century BC, were discovered in the 1970’s on the outskirts of Changsha.
 Coffins belonging to a family of three, together with over 3,000 artifacts, were uncovered there.

 The man, in fact, was none other than the chancellor of the Kingdom of Changsha, which was under the domain of the Han dynasty.
 His name was Li Cang and he died in 168 BC.
 The other two bodies were his son and wife, the latter of which is the mummy on display.
 But more on her later.

-But before getting to the mummy, visitors pass through multiple rooms containing the wide variety of artifacts uncovered with the bodies.
+Before getting to the mummy, visitors pass through multiple rooms containing a wide variety of artifacts uncovered with the bodies.
 Some of the items include lacquerware (over 700 items in total), figurines, hundreds of textile garments, hair accessories, fans, weapons, precious gemstones, ancient coins, and even an assortment of grains.

 The Mawangdui tombs have also had a major impact on our knowledge of early Chinese history thanks to the large assortment of well-preserved texts buried with the bodies.
 Uncovered in the excavation were texts on physiology, medicine and acupuncture points.

 Paintings depicting ancient Tai Chi and Qi Gong techniques were uncovered as well.
 And so was as an early copy of the Tao Te Ching, the most important text of Taoism.
 Another text on astronomy reveals surprisingly accurate knowledge of the orbits of various planets.